 Types of pancreatic cancer pain

 Background pain is ongoing pain that you can manage with regular pain relief.
-If it isn’t fully under control, you may have pain shortly before your next painkiller is due.
-This may mean you need a different dose or type of pain relief.
+If it isn’t fully controlled, you may have pain shortly before your next dose of pain relief is due.
+If this happens, you may need a different dose or type of pain relief.

 Incident pain is similar to breakthrough pain but it is caused by an activity, like moving around.
-If you know what is likely to cause it, you may be able to prevent it by taking painkillers 20 to 30 minutes before doing that activity.
+If you know what is likely to cause pain, you may be able to prevent it by taking fast acting (immediate release) painkillers 20 to 30 minutes before doing that activity, or by changing the activity.

-Nerve pain can come and go.
-People say it feels like a burning, shooting, tingling or stabbing pain, or like pins and needles.
+Nerve pain can come and go and can be difficult to describe.
+Some people say it feels like a burning, shooting or stabbing pain, or like pins and needles.,

-If pancreatic cancer spreads to nearby organs like the liver, it can cause soft tissue (visceral) pain.
+If pancreatic cancer spreads to nearby organs, like the liver or bowel, it can cause a type of pain called soft tissue (visceral) pain.
 The pain may feel deep, squeezing, aching or cramping.
 You may find it difficult to say exactly where the pain is coming from.

 Soft tissue pain can sometimes cause pain in another part of the body.
 For example, you may feel pain in your neck or shoulder.
 This is called referred pain.

-In a small number of people, pancreatic cancer can spread to the bone, causing pain.
-People describe the pain as aching, gnawing, throbbing, or cramping.
-You may have one particular area of bone that feels tender to touch.
+For some people, pancreatic cancer can spread to the bone, causing pain.
+But this is not very common.
+Some chemotherapy drugs can also cause bone pain.
+People describe bone pain as aching, throbbing, or cramping.
+You may have an area that feels tender to touch.

 Questions to ask